Clare Daly

-Clare Daly (born 16 April 1968) is an Irish politician who has been a Member of the European Parliament (MEP) from Ireland for the Dublin constituency since July 2019.
-She is a member of Independents 4 Change, part of The Left in the European Parliament – GUE/NGL.
+Clare Daly (born 16 April 1968) is an Irish politician who was a Member of the European Parliament (MEP) from Ireland for the Dublin constituency from July 2019 to July 2024.
+She is a member of Independents 4 Change, affiliated to The Left in the European Parliament.

-In the 1980s Daly was a member of the Labour Party as a teenager but was expelled alongside other members after being accused of being Trotskyists infiltrating the party using the tactic of entryism.
-She was subsequently a founding member of "Militant Labour", later known as the Socialist Party.
+In the 1980s, Daly was a member of the Labour Party as a teenager, but was later expelled alongside other members after they were accused of being Trotskyists infiltrating the party using the tactic of entryism.
+She went on to be a founding member of "Militant Labour", later renamed the Socialist Party.
 In 1999 she was elected to Fingal County Council, a position she held for 12 years.
 Daly was elected as a Socialist Party TD for the Dublin North constituency at the 2011 general election.

-Since 2012, Daly has formed a close political association with Mick Wallace.
-After Wallace was condemned by left-wing TDs following the revelation his building company had avoided €2.1 million in taxes, Daly resigned from the Socialist Party in August 2012 in protest and redesignated herself as a United Left Alliance TD, before switching party again in 2015 to her current party Independents 4 Change.
-Since becoming an MEP, Daly has gained international attention for her foreign policy views, particularly regarding Russia and China, which have been the subject of controversy and criticism.
+Since 2012, Daly has had a close political association with Mick Wallace.
+After the Socialist Party condemned Wallace for tax evasion, Daly left the party in August 2012 and formed United Left.

+After becoming an MEP, Daly gained international attention for her foreign policy positions, particularly on Russia.
+Describing herself as an opponent of "EU militarism", her views have been the subject of controversy and criticism in Europe, but have been promoted by state-controlled media in Russia, China, Iran, Syria, and other authoritarian states.
+Daly lost her seat in the 2024 European Parliament election.
+She was a candidate in Dublin Central in the 2024 general election but was eliminated on the 4th count.

+Life and career

-Early life
+Early years and education

 Daly is from Newbridge, County Kildare.
 Her father, Kevin Daly, was a colonel in the Irish Army, where he was Director of Signals.
 She is an atheist, while her brother and an uncle are Catholic priests.
 Daly studied accountancy at Dublin City University (DCU).
-She was twice elected president of the Students' Union and was active in the students' movement as a campaigner for abortion rights and information.
-On leaving college she took a job in the catering section of Aer Lingus on a low wage, and became SIPTU's shop steward at Dublin Airport when the airline was engaged in extensive cost-cutting and outsourcing.
+She was twice elected president of the Students' Union, serving from 1988 to 1990, and was active in the students' movement as a campaigner for abortion rights and information.
+On leaving college she took a job in the catering section of Aer Lingus on a low wage, and became SIPTU's shop steward at Dublin Airport.

-Political career
+Early political career

 Daly initially joined the Labour Party, where she was elected to the party's Administrative Committee as a youth representative.
-A member of Labour's Militant Tendency, she was expelled from the party in 1989 alongside Joe Higgins and other supporters of the faction.
+A member of Labour's Militant Tendency, she was expelled from the party in 1989 alongside Joe Higgins and other supporters of the faction after they were accused of being Trotskyists infiltrating the party using the tactic of entryism.
 At first calling themselves Militant Labour, in 1996 they formed the Socialist Party.